isabella232/advertising-cloud.en/help/dsp/admin/blocked-sites-list-about.md

 ---
-title: About Account-level and Advertiser-level Blocked Sites Lists
+title: About Account-Level and Advertiser-Level Blocked Sites Lists
 description: Learn more about the blocked sites list for an account or advertiser.
 ---
-# About Account-level and Advertiser-level Blocked Sites Lists
+# About Account-Level and Advertiser-Level Blocked Sites Lists

 You can edit the blocked sites list used for the entire Advertising Cloud account and additional lists for individual advertisers in the account.